michaelx-corner/michaelx-corner/en/CentOS-Fedora/RAMDisk.md

 # \_michaelx\_ @ CornerStudio - Index

 # What if I can turn my super big memory into a disk?
+- A RAMDisk has a faster speed over SSD and can save much of the latter one's life.
 - To create a RAMDisk in Fedora or CentOS, you can use a kernel module command "modprobe" with the module option "brd"(block ram disk).
 - Then you can find a new device /dev/ram0 appeared, which can be mounted as a disk later.
 - Before this disk becomes readable, a file system is needed on it.